 One thing that has remained consistent in the individual market: rising prices.
-Average premiums on individual plans increased 18% from 2016 to 2017, and another 16% between the 2017 and 2018 open enrollment periods.
+Average premiums on individual plans increased 54 percent between 2015 and 2018 (from $286 in 2015 to $440 in 2018).
 Year after year, prices continue to rise, but you’ll find that this is not the case when shopping for small group plans.

-From 2016 to 2017, per-person coverage on group plans only increased by 8%, and the year before it actually decreased by 1%.
+From 2015 to 2018, average per-person premium coverage on group plans only increased by 5 percent.

 The insight that very small groups who previously wouldn’t bother with group health insurance are starting to enroll in these plans, tells us that consumers are looking for affordable options to traditional individual health insurance.
 If you have a small business, it may be worth your time to look into small business health insurance to see if it could help you and your group members save on health insurance costs.